DandelionSprout/adfilt/README.md

 • Telling me that you're using those lists, through taking a quick ~4-question survey in Norwegian (https://dandelionsprout.polldaddy.com/s/adfilt-brukerundersøkelse), and/or by giving this repository a ꙨWatch and/or ★Star.

-• Generating versions of ExperimentalNorwegianList.txt for the following formats: .tpl (_Tracking Protection List_ format, for Internet Explorer 9-11), WebKit (iOS), hosts files (Routers and local computer tools), and Privoxy (HTTP filtering, from what I can determine).
+• Generating and/or testing versions of ExperimentalNorwegianList.txt for the following formats: .tpl (_Tracking Protection List_ format, for Internet Explorer 9-11), WebKit (iOS), hosts files (Routers and local computer tools), and Privoxy (HTTP filtering, from what I can determine).

 • Testing box-removal filters on widescreen monitors, since I almost always test my filters on a 9:16 portrait monitor.